technofocus-pte/mscpltsecdepth/Labs/Lab 09/Lab 9 - Adding custom plugins to extend the capabilities of Copilot for Security_2.1.md

 **Summary**

-In this lab, you’ve learned how to add custom plugins to Microsoft Copilot for Security.
+In this lab, you’ve learned how to add custom plugins to Microsoft Security Copilot.
 You’ve uploaded a Geo.yaml file and successfully integrated the IP Address Geolocation plugin.
-Then, you’ve used a prompt for a specific IP address and gained insights into its city, region, country, coordinates, timezone, and zipcode, thereby enhancing your proficiency in custom plugin integration and geolocation querying within the Microsoft Copilot for Security environment.
+Then, you’ve used a prompt for a specific IP address and gained insights into its city, region, country, coordinates, timezone, and zipcode, thereby enhancing your proficiency in custom plugin integration and geolocation querying within the Microsoft Security Copilot environment.